 The remains of the Hodbarrow Old Lighthouse sit atop a hill on my right.
 There’s a newer lighthouse a little further on.

-Patches of seaweed form colourful mosaics on the beach, reminding me of an autumn forest floor.
+Patches of seaweed form a colourful mosaic carpet on the beach, looking like an autumn forest floor.

 I hear a droning buzz from above, and look up to see a glider being tugged into the air over the estuary, shortly to be released to soar the thermals on this still, sun-soaked day.